-To say that I never really understood fitness (on top of having binge eating disorder), is probably just about the biggest understatement of the century… over the years I had heard so many tips and advice and had differing opinions on so many levels (even watching my own mothers weight take violent shifts as she’d do one fad diet after another had me stumped) I was SO CONFUSED!
+To say that I never really understood fitness (on top of having a binge eating disorder), is probably just about the biggest understatement of the century… over the years I had so many tips and advice thrown at me and had differing opinions on so many levels (even watching my own mothers weight take violent shifts as she’d do one fad diet after another had me stumped) needless to say that I was more than a little CONFUSED!

 I just plain did not know how to take care of the human body.